alphagov/pay-tech-docs/source/documentation/02-about-govuk-pay.md

 The GOV.UK Pay platform does not currently support payments to cardholders, for example, payments of benefits, or grants.
 The platform only supports taking payments, or providing refunds.

->There is no charge to use GOV.UK Pay.
-You will still need to pay your PSP's transaction fees.

 There are five departments and agencies currently partnering with the platform:

 - Ministry of Justice